Still have questions? Contact Us

-*If you have reserved a pup, please read Whelping and Puppy Rearing process on the Puppies page, it will answer many of your questions.
+*If you have reserved a breeding service, please read the General Puppy Rearing process on the Puppies page, it will answer many of your questions.
 All the red words on our website are hyper links with more information for that topic.
 Please write down your questions and save them for your visit.
 We go through a very comprehensive checklist when you take your pup home that will surely answer all your questions.

 When you do you ween your pups?

 We don't ween them, the moms do - we let nature take it's course.
 We support the mom & pups by supplementing the pups' food just as soon as she starts to ween them.
 For more information and discussion on this topic, click here.

 I live in Tucson, can I still use the benefits included in The Complete Service Package?

 Yes!
 The Vet visit and insurance benefits can be used throughout the United States of America.
 If you live in a really small town, you may have to hop over to a larger town to find a Vet in network.

 How is it possible for an AKC registered dog to be a mixed breed?